Otávio Dutra

-Otávio Dutra (born 22 November 1983 in Fortaleza) is a professional footballer who plays as a centre-back for Liga 1 club Madura United, on loan from Persija Jakarta.
-Born in Brazil, he represented Indonesia at international level.
+Otávio Dutra (born 22 November 1983) is a professional footballer who plays as a centre-back for Liga 2 club Persela Lamongan.
+Born in Brazil, he has represented the Indonesia national team.

 Club career

 Persipura Jayapura

 In October 2012, Dutra officially joined Persipura Jayapura.
 At Persipura, he became a formidable defender with Bio Paulin.
 Not only as a central defender, he also became the most fertile defender to score goals in the 2013 Indonesia Super League.
 Until it succeeded in bringing Persipura to become Champions.

 Persegres Gresik United

 In December 2013, Dutra signed a one-year contract with Persegres Gresik United at a cost of Rp 2 billion.
 He made his debut on 3 February 2014 in a match against Persik Kediri.
 On 25 February 2014, Dutra scored his first goal for Gresik United against Barito Putera in the 28th minute at the Petrokimia Stadium, Gresik.

 Bhayangkara

 In 2015, Dutra joined Bhayangkara in the 2016 Indonesia Soccer Championship A and made his debut against Barito Putera in the first week.
 In his debut match, Dutra made his first goal from the penalty kick in a draw 1–1.

 In the sixth week, he scored one goal against Persib Bandung.
 The goal was scored in the 64th minute in a home win 4–1.